enthought/pyface/docs/source/testing.rst

 fashion, :class:`ModalDialogTester` aims to help make this as easy as possible.

-To use it, instantiate a :class:`ModalDialogTester` instance, passing it a function taking 0 arguments which when called opens the modal dialog.
+To use it, instantiate a :class:`ModalDialogTester` instance, passing it a function taking no arguments which when called opens the modal dialog.
 From there you can call the :meth:`open_and_run` method on the tester object just instantiated, and pass in a ``when_opened`` callable which will take the tester object as its sole argument.
 This method first calls the function to open the